 Everything fits so perfectly and all this is a part of that Great Commission exclusively for the nation of Israel.

 Indeed, Israel will fulfill the great commission, which Jesus Christ spoke to them about.

 So how on earth does Christendom end up claiming ownership of the great commission?

 They do it by twisting the Scriptures [2 Peter 3:16].

 Paul the apostle indeed is the man for the hour.
 He is indeed God’s end time secret weapon.

 He is the one that heaven chose to bring history to a close.

 Paul was God’s secret instrument to bring in His final dealing with the human race before that closure.

-The revelation for this “age of Grace” was given to none other but Paul.
+The revelation for this “age of Grace” was given to none other but the apostle Paul.

 Here is how this great apostle puts in it [Colossians 1:25-26]: